 If you are self-employed, being sidelined with an injury can result in more than just lost earnings from not working.
-Being out for a long period of time can cause you to lose clients or miss out on opportunities to pick up additional clients.
-Or maybe you were planning to engage in some sort of marketing activities to promote your business and the accident forced you to miss out on that opportunity.
-You may be able to recover additional damages for these sort of loses, but this is much more complicated than simple lost earnings.
+Being out for a long period can cause you to lose clients or miss out on opportunities to pick up additional clients.
+Or maybe you were planning to engage in some marketing activities to promote your business and the accident forced you to miss out on that opportunity.
+You may recover additional damages for these sorts of losses, but this is much more complicated than simply lost earnings.
 Again, this is not something an insurance adjuster is likely to seriously consider without a lawsuit.

 Can I Get Damages for Lost Wages If I Am Self-Employed?

 Yes.
 In a personal injury or tort case, plaintiffs are entitled to damages for all “economic losses” directly resulting from their injuries.
 Self-employed plaintiffs are entitled to damages for “lost income” incurred as a result of their injury.

 How Do You Prove Loss of Earnings When Self-Employed?